 Mujtaba Ikram has received his BS hons. (computational physics), MS (materials and surface engineering) and Ph.D. (material sciences and engineering), respectively.
 His research interests include nanotechnology, renewable energy, material science and engineering.
 His work has been cited by scientists from all over the world.
-He has authored/ co- authored number of publications in world prestigious journals as Advanced materials, Journal of Materials Chemistry C, ACS Omega, Nanoscale Research Letters, RSC advances, RSC New Journal of chemistry, Chemcatchem, Journal of alloys and compounds, Applied nanoscience, International Journal of hydrogen energy, Journal of physics and chemistry of solids, Journals of solid state chemistry and many others.
+He has authored/co-authored number of publications in world prestigious journals as Advanced materials, Journal of Materials Chemistry C, ACS Omega, Nanoscale Research Letters, RSC advances, RSC New Journal of chemistry, Chemcatchem, Journal of alloys and compounds, Applied nanoscience, International Journal of hydrogen energy, Journal of physics and chemistry of solids, Journals of solid state chemistry and many others.
 He has represented his research in the USA, Italy, Egypt, Germany, Slovenia, China, Hong Kong, Malaysia, UAE and many other countries.
 He has attended various research training/conferences/workshops on industrial physics, renewable energy, advanced carbon materials and nanotechnology in various parts of the world.
 He is a frequent visiting scholar at the Abdus Salam International center for theoretical physics (ICTP)-Italy.
 He was selected among two young scientists from south Asia for TWAS science diplomacy, which was held in Trieste Italy, 2013.
-He has been invited many times as Invited lecturer by CAS-TWAS green chemistry and technology (GCT) award for his guest lectures.
+He has been invited many times as Invited lecturer by CAS-TWAS Beijing.
+In 2015, he was awarded with CAS-TWAS green technology award.
+In 2017, he was awarded with CAS-TWAS green chemistry and technology (GCT) award for his guest lectures.
 He has been awarded with various world prestigious fellowships in his academic and professional career.

-Raghda A. El-Nagar^{} and Alaa Ghanem2
+Raghda A. El-Nagar\ and Alaa Ghanem

-1Oil Lab Analysis, Analysis & Evaluation Department, Egyptian Petroleum Research Institute, Nasr City, Cairo 11727, Egypt.
-2PVT-Lab, Production Department, Egyptian Petroleum Research Institute, Nasr City, Cairo 11727, Egypt.
+Oil Lab Analysis, Analysis & Evaluation Department, Egyptian Petroleum Research Institute, Nasr City, Cairo 11727, Egypt.
+PVT-Lab, Production Department, Egyptian Petroleum Research Institute, Nasr City, Cairo 11727, Egypt.